Farama-Foundation/gym-docs/docs/mujoco/mujoco.md

 Among Gym environments, this set of environments can be considered as more difficult ones to solve by a policy.

-Eenvironments can be configured by changing the XML files or by tweaking the parameters of their classes.
+Environments can be configured by changing the XML files or by tweaking the parameters of their classes.

 </div>